Scandinavian Vikings

 How was daily life in the Viking Age

 Even if the Vikings were known abroad as ruthless pirates, the story tells via remarkable findings how the population rapidly was growing, where they conquered lands.
-They lived in a well-ordered society which was based on laws and democracy.
+They lived in a well-ordered society based on laws and democracy.

 The "Ting" was responsible for maintaining law and order and is considered one of the first democratic organs and the beginning of the modern jury system.